ccfortenberry/Mandachord-mock/README.md

-# Mandachord
+# Mandachord [OLD]
 It's Octavia's Mandachord, but it's a crappy representation of it.
 Essentially this is just a desktop application for people who want to make their Mandachord remixes but are away from Warframe.
 Could probably still get this labelled as productivity.

+**This version is no longer supported.
+It is being rebuilt using a different package since SFML is bad, and awful.**

 ## Dependencies
 [SFML - Visual Studio 2017 64bit](https://nightlybuilds.ch/project/show/1/SFML/)